On this page:

 Importantly, use your projections as KPIs to judge your performance as you execute your strategic plan.

 How to Measure the Success of Your Strategic Plan

 Strategic plans can help you achieve financial and strategic goals over the short-term, mid-term, and long-term.
 The more specific your strategic goals are, the more likely they are to be achieved.
 So it’s important to set clear targets for each strategy in your plan and measure your progress over time.
 Some of the key metrics to track include:

 These indicators measure how effectively a strategic goal is being executed on an ongoing basis.
 These types of metrics can be applied at both the business level (e.g., what percentage of orders are filled within 24 hours) or at the corporate level (how much inventory is carried per square foot).

 Focusing on milestones in terms of achieving financial targets allows strategic goals to be quantified and measured.
 Some of the most common financial indicators applied within strategic plans include sales volume, sales growth rate, market share, number of new products launched, operating margins, and return on invested capital.

 Finally, strategic plan metrics should inform how strategic investments will enable an organization to achieve its future business vision.
 A business vision is typically expressed as an aspirational strategic statement that captures where you want to go (i.e., your strategic direction) over the next five to ten years.
 Impact metrics can help evaluate if potential strategic investments are likely to deliver on that goal or not.

-Establish a clear path and put your company in the right direction by including each of the elements outlined above in your new strategic plan.
+Establish a clear path and put your company in the right direction by including each of the elements outlined in the strategic planning sample above.
 Then, at the end of each month review your actual performance against your goals and projections in your plan.
 If you are on target, continue as planned.
 If not, consider adjusting your strategy or your plan.
 Business owners who constantly monitor their performance and adjust their plans reach their milestones and achieve the long-term success they desire.